-Clary Sage (Salvia sclarea) is extremely useful for stress, depression, nervous tension and hormonal stress due to its calming and sedative properties. ***Don’t use Clary Sage if you are driving or if you have been drinking as it amps up the effects of the alcohol.
+Clary Sage (Salvia sclarea) is extremely useful for stress, nervous tension and hormonal stress due to its calming and sedative properties. ***Don’t use Clary Sage if you are driving or if you have been drinking as it may amp up the effects of the alcohol.

 Sweet Marjoram (Origanium majorana) is a green, herbal scented essential oil that has balancing & relaxing properties that are useful if you have nervous tension or insomnia.*** Marjoram is best for short term use, as it can dull your senses & cause drowsiness.

-Roman Chamomile (Chamaemelium nobile) is very relaxing due to it’s sedating & anti-depressant properties.
-This essential oil, which smells like a cross between hay & apples is also helpful for insomnia & stress. ***Don’t diffuse Roman Chamomile if you are allergic to Ragweed.
+Roman Chamomile (Chamaemelium nobile) is very relaxing and smells like a cross between hay & apples. ***Don’t diffuse Roman Chamomile if you are allergic to Ragweed.

-Bergamot (Citrus bergamia) is a lovely, citrus essential oil that has calming, uplifting & anti-depressant properties which are helpful for stress, & insomnia.
-(You can also use Sweet Orange, Mandarin, or Neroli essential oils as well) *** Most Citrus essential oils are phototoxic, so do your research before topical use.
+Citrus essential oils tend to be calming, uplifting and are helpful for stress, & insomnia. *** Most Citrus essential oils are phototoxic, so do your research before topical use.

 Using Essential Oils: